Philogy/not-so-static/README.md

 To store a `0` you simply do nothing (default value), to store a `1` you `SLOAD` a given slot.

 To read the value you `SLOAD` the same slot measuring the gas used.
-Gas use of less than 2,100 gas indicates a arm read meaning the value is `1`, >2,100 indicates a cold read and therefore `0`.
+Gas use of less than 2,100 gas indicates a warm read meaning the value is `1`, >2,100 indicates a cold read and therefore `0`.

 Note that because _writing_ relies on `SLOAD`-ing, _reading a bit_ is a one-time, destructive operation, effectively overwriting the previous value with `1`.